Lucid Dreams and OBE's

 realize that the lights didn't work because I was out of my body,

-and you can't turn on a physical light without a physical hand.
+and you can't turn on a physical light with a non-physical hand.

 One time, I ended up in the living room, sitting on the couch.
 I was afraid of the dark, so I started to freak out.
 I didn't know I was out of my body, and I didn't know how to go back.
 (The secret is to say, "Take me back to my body.")
 I thought I was having a vivid nightmare.
 So I screamed and cried until the OBE ended by itself.